DaleMargel/Web-Survey/Approach.md

 Disadvantages:

-- Heavy reliance on client using modern javascript.
+- Rely on modern browser, but degrade gracefully.
-- Depends on client computing capability.
 - Not as fast or capable as native code.
+- Web look & feel rather than native.
 - Code on client is not secure.